pirapira/bamboo/doc/semantics.md

 After the program destroys itself, if the world calls the program, the program simply returns the empty data  given enough gas.
 The program might fail if there are no enough gas.
 (TODO: make sure the compiler realizes this behavior.
 Issue [#170](https://github.com/pirapira/bamboo/issues/170).)

-### What happens the selfdestruction is reverted?
+### What happens if the selfdestruction is reverted?

 People familiar with EVM semantics might ask what happens when the state changes are reverted.
-The Bamboo semantics does not see the state reversion.
+The Bamboo semantics do not see the state reversion.
 From a history in the EVM, you can pick up unreverted executions, and the Bamboo semantics can run there.

 (TODO: maybe I should not mention the possibilites that the program fails because of out-of-gas in EVM?)